Queering Sexual Violence

 What does it mean to queer sexual violence?
 Within the mainstream anti-sexual violence movement, whose experiences are seen, validated and responded to and whose are being minimized or missed entirely?
 Who are the people at the table making choices around policy, programs, and delivering services?
 Who are the survivors and stories we’ve built the movement upon, and whose experiences and stories remain untold?
 How has the movement to end sexual violence disregarded queer survivors and how is the queer community organizing to create a more inclusive, accountable and accessible movement for queer survivors and for those that fall outside of the stereotypical image of a survivor?

-If we understand queer as both an identity that may be connected to sexuality and gender, as well as a critical framework that centers marginalized peoples and movements within our social, political and cultural landscape – we begin to envision a more equitable and inclusive future for the movement to end sexual violence when we bring this lens to the work.
-Yet, much needs to change from within the field so that it can encompass the breadth of knowledge, care and nuance required to truly meet the needs of a tremendously diverse survivor community.
-This evolution will also require individual, internal work to examine how we’ve situated services, organizing and practice in a way that has reduced access to justice for so many survivors – and then collaboratively working to deconstruct the walls we have erected.
+If we understand queer as both an identity that may be connected to sexuality and gender, as well as a critical framework that centers marginalized peoples and movements within our social, political and cultural landscape – we begin to envision a more equitable and inclusive future for the movement to end sexual violence when we amplify this lens within our field.
+Yet, much needs to change so that the anti-sexual violence movement can reflect and encompass the breadth of knowledge, nuance, and experience required to meet the needs of a tremendously diverse survivor community.
+This evolution will also require internal and historical reflection to examine how we’ve situated services, organizing, and practice in a way that has reduced access to healing and justice for so many survivors – and then collaboratively working to deconstruct the walls we have erected.

-In the recently published anthology, Queering Sexual Violence – Radical Voices from within the Anti-Violence Movement, the writers reveal a range of experiences where trauma, sexuality, race, culture, ability, and institutions intersect and interact – influencing how survivors relate to their experience of sexual assault and impacting how they are treated by systems and the surrounding community.
-Importantly, their stories demonstrate how so many people, in spite of the obstacles in their way, manage to carve out a path towards recovery, resilience and justice that is uniquely their own.
+In the recently published anthology, Queering Sexual Violence – Radical Voices from within the Anti-Violence Movement, the writers reveal a range of experiences where trauma, sexuality, race, culture, ability, and institutions all combine and interact – influencing how survivors relate to their experience of sexual assault and impacting how they are treated by systems and the surrounding community.
+Importantly, their stories demonstrate how in spite of the individual and collective obstacles in their way, queer survivors have carved out pathways towards recovery, resilience, and justice that are not reliant on mainstream systems and heavily embedded in their communities of belonging.

 The anthology was edited by Jennifer Patterson, who is also a contributor to the book, along with over 35 others and it is beautifully shaped by four sections: Redefine.
 Reclaim.
 Resist.
 Reimagine.
-Reading through these powerful, painful and revolutionary perspectives, I imagined parallels in the book’s organization and the personal, social and political journey of a survivor moving through their process of healing and moving towards a sense of embodied justice.
+Reading through these powerful, painful, and transformative perspectives, I imagined parallels in the book’s organization and the personal, social, and political journey of a survivor moving through their process of healing and towards a sense of embodied justice.

-In reflecting on Queering Sexual Violence, I must ask myself, What does it mean to queer holistic healing?
+In reflecting on Queering Sexual Violence, we must ask ourselves: What does it mean to queer holistic healing?
 To queer trauma-informed care?
 As a nonprofit seeking to connect all survivors of sexual violence with sliding-scale, trauma-informed, holistic healing arts – we as an organization must continually investigate and dismantle the still present barriers to accessing care.
-For our delivery of the healing arts to be truly trauma-informed, we must go beyond honing expertise in understanding sexual violence since it is not a uniform phenomena, and recognize the ways in which it intersects with other forms of violence and systems of oppression – and therefore, will manifest and impacts people’s lives in incredibly varied, uneven ways.
+For our delivery of the healing arts to be truly trauma-informed, we must go beyond honing expertise in understanding sexual violence as a singular category, since it is not a uniform phenomena.
+In our sexual trauma healing, we will encounter the many layers of individual, historical, and systemic forms of trauma that remain within our bodies and that require safety, care, and support.
+It is therefore essential we contextualize the ways in which sexual violence intersects with other forms of violence and systems of oppression – and therefore, will manifest and impacts people’s lives in incredibly varied, ongoing, and uneven ways.

-In order to give greater context for the interview, we begin by sharing a portion from Jennifer’s introduction to the anthology which describes some of the challenges facing queer survivors in terms of accessing resources, advocacy services and justice within the mainstream movement, the barriers and biases in our society that can impact healing, and what lead Jennifer to develop this project and book.
+We embrace the ways in which our organization can and must continually evolve and we are utilizing the humbling insights, critical thinking, and righteous courage contained within the heart of Queering Sexual Violence as one of our guides.
+We had the opportunity to interview Jennifer Patterson, QSV’s editor, contributor, and a TBN member to learn more about what this book means for individual survivors, for the national movement to end sexual violence, and for our organizational efforts center survivors’ healing.
+In order to give greater context for the interview, we begin by sharing a portion from Jennifer’s introduction to the anthology which describes some of the challenges facing queer survivors in terms of accessing resources, advocacy services, and justice within the mainstream movement, the barriers and biases in our society that can impact healing, and what lead Jennifer to develop this project and book.
 Our interview follows Jennifer’s introduction.

 Excerpt from the Introduction to Queering Sexual Violence by Jennifer Patterson